darrylwest/node-service-commons/README.md

 ## Introduction

 The Node Service Commons is a set of components that support REST / web service containers.
-The MVC implementation includes factories, data access base classes, delegates, web and data service classes.
-Implementation uses classical construction (but not ECMA6 classes yet).
+The MVC implementation includes factories, data access base objects, delegates, web and data service objects.
+Implementation uses Crockford-style classical construction (but no ECMA6 classes).

-_Requires node 4/5.
+_Requires minimum node 4.
 If you are using an older version of node, please use the pre-4.0 branch._

+## Features

+* use either uuid or ulid for key generation, set in configuration
+* enables web-socket message layer
+* includes default docker containerization using alpine distro
+* includes start/status and graceful shutdown hooks
+* brings order to the chaos

 ## Controllers Package